Colbert County Courthouse Square Historic District

 The Colbert County Courthouse Square Historic District is a historic district in Tuscumbia, Alabama, United States.
 It contains 22 buildings and residences centered on the Colbert County Courthouse.

+History

 The courthouse was built in 1881.
 It was heavily damaged by fire in 1908.
 In the restoration, porticos were added to each side, each with four Ionic columns.
 The west and north porticoes have since been removed to make way for expansion wings.
 A clock tower was also added after the 1908 fire.